Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Miyajima Ropeway

-On the way up the cable cars go close to the forest canopy and offer awesome views.
+On the way up the cable cars go close to the forest canopy and offer stunning views.

 Miyajima ropeway.